-This annex describes the capabilities to support MNO provisioning for the UE (e.g. for open market devices).
+This annex describes the capabilities to support MNO provisioning and late customization for the UE (e.g. for open market devices).
 An open market device:

 - Supports non-roaming and roaming cases;

 - Has a default configuration suitable for many MNOs; and

 - Can be configured to the MNO's needs.